 - A bank must ensure that none of the account balances reported include any outgoing payments which, at the time of generating the single customer view, have already been debited from an account, regardless of whether the bank has sent value itself. - 2.
-A bank guarantees that within the period referred to in Section 9(1) the reported balances of all deposits will as far as possible contain the incoming payments
+A bank guarantees that within the period referred to in Section 9(1) the reported balances of all deposits will as far as possible contain the incoming payments that result from Section 212b of the Bankruptcy Act and are associated with a bank's participation in a system as referred to in Section 212a(b) of the Bankruptcy Act.

-- that result from Section 212b of the Bankruptcy Act and are associated with a bank's participation in a system as referred to in Section 212a(b) of the Bankruptcy Act. - 3.
-When creating the single customer view a bank must not apply a marker for the additional guarantee up to EUR 500,000 per depositor for three months after the monies have been deposited, if such deposit relates directly to the fulfilment of a contract for the purchase of a private residential property within the meaning of Section 29.02 of the Bbpm. - 4.
+- 3. When creating the single customer view a bank must not apply a marker for the additional guarantee up to EUR 500,000 per depositor for three months after the monies have been deposited, if such deposit relates directly to the fulfilment of a contract for the purchase of a private residential property within the meaning of Section 29.02 of the Bbpm. - 4.
 When creating the single customer view a bank must exclude from view any deposits held by natural persons or micro, small or medium-sized enterprises that would qualify as eligible deposits if they were not held at a branch located in a non-Member State as referred to in Section 29.01(1)(a) of the Bbpm. - 5.
-In the case of deposits held at branches in Member States that levy withholding tax, a bank, when determining the reportable amount of interest accrued but not yet credited, must take account of the withholding tax to be deducted and not report it.
+In the case of deposits held at branches in Member States that levy withholding tax, a bank, when determining the reportable amount of interest accrued but not yet credited, must take account of the withholding tax to be deducted and not report it. - A bank shall ensure that all dormant accounts as referred to in Section 6(1) (I) are included in the SCV file for each depositor.